scottmillers/Terraform/aws/bioinformatics/docs/omics-r2r-error.md

 - The NVIDIA FASTQ to BAM task is not working

   This is possible.
 The fq2bam task is a custom task that is not part of the Omics service.
 It is a task that is provided by NVIDIA.
 It is possible that NVIDIA has changed the task and it is no longer compatible with the Omics service.

-  What evidence do we have that this is the case?
-  When I ran the NVIDIA Parabricks FQ2BAM WGS for up to 50x(8211545) workflow with our data and I got the same error message
+What evidence do we have?
+When I ran the NVIDIA Parabricks FQ2BAM WGS for up to 50x(8211545) I get the same error message.
+This is evidence that the NVIDIA fq2bam task is not working.